d3/d3-request/README.md

 <a name="on" href="#on">#</a> xhr.<b>on</b>(<i>type</i>[, <i>listener</i>])

 If *listener* is specified, sets the event *listener* for the specified *type* and returns this xhr instance.
 If an event listener was already registered for the same type, the existing listener is removed before the new listener is added.
 If *listener* is null, removes the current event *listener* for the specified *type* (if any) instead.
+If *listener* is not specified, returns the currently-assigned listener for the specified type, if any.

 The type must be one of the following: